 Although the level 1 CE protector is big in its way, you can still wear your jacket on it.
 Many people do not like the pads’ looks when they are in the open.
 So, opt for wearing their jackets on the pads.
 Surprisingly, the protectors fit it just right, and the riders are good to go.

 Level 1 CE protectors have holes on them and them for cold air to come in and hot air to leave.
 Riding a motorcycle can sap energy from you and work your body to produce heat and sweat, even if it is a joy ride.
-This heat can make you uncomfortable and uneager to want to continue the ride.
+This heat can make you uncomfortable to continue the ride.